OHWR/ohwr.org/src/hugo/content/submit-project/index.md

 * The URL of the project's git repository.
 * The name and email address of the project maintainer.
+* The categories to include the project in (optional).

+You can choose categories from the [Categories]({{< ref "categories.md" >}}) page or propose new ones.
+To propose a new category please provide a name and a short description.

-Our team will review your submission, and if everything is in order, your project will be added to the Open Hardware Repository.
+Our team will review your submission and add your project to the OHWR website.

 Thank you for contributing to the open-source hardware community through OHWR!